 We usually get home from the shop around five or six and I now immediately turn her light off.

-We are also removing her tidy seed feeder when we go to bed at night and reintroducing it into the birdcage in the morning.
+We are also removing her Tweeky Clean Feeder when we go to bed at night and reintroducing it into the birdcage in the morning.

-After some debate we decided to not introduce the eggs at this time because if we are fortunate enough to stop the egg laying cycle we won’t know if it’s the eggs or the light cycle therapy that did it
+After some debate, we decided to not introduce the eggs at this time because if we are fortunate enough to stop the egg-laying cycle we won’t know if it’s the eggs or the light cycle therapy that did it.

-The best news we have is soince she’s been sitting on two eggs, the count has remained at two.
+The best news we have is since she’s been sitting on two eggs, the count has remained at two.

-get ready Popcorn – it’ll be a bright 3 days and nights
+Get ready Popcorn – it’ll be a bright 3 days and nights.

 We’re doing this because if the bird feels as though food is plentiful, she may be more inclined to reproduce because she is able to care for her “expected” babies.

 By making less food available, she may intuitively question food availability and reduce the production of future eggs because she’s thinking that not enough food will be available to help future offsprings survive.

 The real downside is with all we’ve done for our little white fluffy ball of feathers Popcorn is treating us like strangers.

 If I was at the bathroom sink she would be on the shower bar – chirp chirp chirp chirp chirp and I would answer her as though she was another human being.

-I started working on coaxing her to fly to me with a half of thimbleful of millet which she would do anything for.
+I started working on coaxing her to fly to me with half of a thimble full of millet which she would do anything for.

-She would help me make the bed by standing on top of the comforter and I would gently float it out and bounce her up and down and she would just nonchalantly move to another part of the bed with three or four wing flaps but I think she was having fun on the ocean of fabric.
+She would help me make the bed by standing on top of the comforter and I would gently float it out and bounce her up and down and she would just nonchalantly move to another part of the bed with three or four-wing flaps but I think she was having fun on the ocean of fabric.

-I opened the cage door went to the bathroom for something and was about to get her tidy seed from the kitchen but there she is on the Buddha perch on the top of her cage chirp chirp chirp chirp – clearly being “where’s my food – where’s my food” chirp.
+I opened the cage door went to the bathroom for something and was about to get her tidy seed from the kitchen but there she is on the Booda perch on the top of her cage chirp chirp chirp chirp – clearly being “where’s my food – where’s my food” chirp.

-Totally ignoring me she climbed down from the booda perch on top of her cage, stuck her head into tidy seed – pigged out for two minutes then went back the eggs.
+Totally ignoring me she climbed down from the Booda perch on top of her cage, stuck her head into her feeder – pigged out for two minutes then went back to the eggs.
 I was hurt – did I mention I want my freakin’ bird back.

-All of you will be kept in the loop of this attempt to break our cockatiel’s chronic egg laying cycle.
+All of you will be kept in the loop of this attempt to break our cockatiel’s chronic egg-laying cycle.
 Please keep your comments flowing.

 So I’m ready for another cup of coffee and a bagel with a shmear – how about you?